Winter Count Life in Camp (FEBRUARY 19-25, 2023) Registration opens November 1.

 Winter Count is a drug, alcohol and firearm free event.

 How it works:

-Once you have purchased your ticket online for the gathering, you will receive information on the location of the site and a myriad of other information.
+Once you have registered online for the gathering, you will receive information on the location of the site and a myriad of other information.
 Check-in will take place at the gate when you enter.
 This is a private event so if you have not already purchased a ticket to be at camp, then you will not be permitted to enter.
 We need to know ahead of time if you will be coming.
 If we do not have your name on a list, you won't be allowed to enter.

 Please follow the printed event schedule, and do not arrive until Saturday.

 We have set Onsite Check-in times, and once Check-in is closed, you will not be able to enter camp.

 Onsite Checkin Schedule: Saturday- 10am-6pm, Sunday: 9am-6pm, Monday-Friday 7:30am-6pm.

 Our gates will open at 10 am on Saturday.
 Please do not arrive to camp before this.

 All participants must check in and obtain a wristband and a tag for your vehicle.
 The wristband will be your meal ticket and provide class access, so don't lose it.
 The tag for your vehicle will allow your vehicle to remain on premises.

 Everyone who registers will be maintained on our mailing list.
 You can change your preferences for receiving emails from us once you receive your first email.